crisog/crisog.github.io/src/content/blog/docker-for-webdevs-part-1.md

 ---
-title: "Docker for Web Devs: Part 1"
+title: "Docker for Web Devs: Part 1 - Getting Started"
 description: "This is the Part 1 of my blog series Docker for Web Devs"
 pubDate: "Mar 5 2025"
 ---